-- Scoop large rounded mounds of dough onto baking sheets,, about 8 per sheet.
+- Scoop large rounded mounds of dough onto baking sheets, about 3 TBSP in size.
+I like to use this large cookie scoop.
+Place about 8 cookies per sheet pan.
 Top each mound with a few more butterscotch chips and a light sprinkling of kosher salt if desired.

 - Bake 1 sheet at a time at 325 for about 12 minutes, until the edges are set and the centers are still slightly underdone.
 Let the cookies sit on the baking sheets for about 5 minutes before removing to cool further.

 - Store cooled cookies in an airtight container for 3-4 days, or freeze for up to 3 months.